Skip Navigation

 Lifetime Fitness Lawsuit Alleges Unsafe Gym Equipment Resulted in Injury

-A New Jersey woman alleges she was injured after a Lifetime Fitness gym failed to properly maintain its spin bikes and other exercise equipment, as well as adequately instruct members on their use.
+A New Jersey woman recently filed a lawsuit against Lifetime Fitness, alleging that she was injured when the gym failed to properly maintain its spin bikes and other exercise equipment, as well as adequately instruct members on their use.

-The complaint (PDF) was originally brought by Mary Moltzen in New Jersey Superior Court on November 25, naming Life Time Inc., Life Time, Lifetime Fitness, and various other unnamed entities as defendants.
-Life Time Fitness subsequently removed the case to the U.S. District Court for New Jersey on December 9.
+The complaint (PDF) was originally brought by Mary Moltzen in New Jersey Superior Court on November 25, naming Life Time Inc., Life Time, Lifetime Fitness, and various other unidentified entities as defendants.
+However, Life Time Fitness subsequently removed the case to the federal court system on December 9, and it is now pending in the U.S. District Court for the District of New Jersey.

 Spin bikes are stationary exercise machines commonly used in instructor-led cycling classes that have become increasingly popular at gyms nationwide.
 The bikes allow users to adjust resistance to simulate outdoor cycling and are designed for repeated use by large numbers of members.